4d/docs/website/translated_docs/es/GettingStarted/Installation.md

 title: Instalación
 ---

-¡Bienvenido a 4D!
+¡Bienvenido a 4D! ¡Bienvenido a 4D!
+A continuación encontrará toda la información necesaria sobre cómo instalar y registrar su aplicación 4D.
 On this page, you will find all of the necessary information about installing and launching your 4D product.

 ## Configuración requerida